MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/howto-use-azure-monitor-workbooks.md

 - Know who's using legacy authentications to sign in to your environment?
 (By [blocking legacy authentication](../conditional-access/block-legacy-authentication.md), you can improve your tenant's protection.)

+- Do you need to understand the impact of Conditional Access policies in your tenant?

+- Would you like the ability to review: sign-in log queries, the workbook reports how many users were granted or denied access, as well as how many users bypassed conditional access policies when accessing resources?

+- Interested in developing a deeper understanding of: the workbook details per condition so that the impact of a policy can be contextualized per condition, including device platform, device state, client app, sign-in risk, location, and application?

+- Gain deeper insights into sign-in log queries, the workbook reports how many users were granted or denied access, as well as how many users bypassed conditional access policies when accessing resources.

-To help you to address these questions, Active Directory provides workbooks for monitoring.
+- To help you to address these questions, Active Directory provides workbooks for monitoring.
 [Azure Monitor workbooks](https://docs.microsoft.com/azure/azure-monitor/app/usage-workbooks) combine text, analytics queries, metrics, and parameters into rich interactive reports.

 This article: